railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_carriers.rst

 For example, for the postal tariffs for Priority Courier, you generally define the three tariff grids for Mail Office:

-* Courier National,
+* National Courier,

-* Courier Europe,
+* Courier in Europe,

 * Courier Outside Europe.